chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 CFD-DEM Parameter File
 -----------------------

-The CFD simulation is to be carried out using the packed bed simulated in the previous step.
+The CFD-DEM simulation is carried out using the packed bed previously generated.
 Here we will focus on the modified section as well.

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~